Looking at course providers can be confusing, and we know that there are a lot of options out there if you want to get into furniture making.

 If the design is not well considered and at the same level as the construction, people aren’t going to look close enough to see the quality of the craftsmanship.
 Marc has seen this first hand whilst exhibiting – people walk past extremely well made furniture looking for something that catches their eye.

 Clients who are interested in buying handmade furniture are discerning and are used to buying well designed items, and these are the people makers need to impress, not other makers.
 If you want to sell work and be commercial then your designs need to be exciting and eye catching, as well as exceptionally well made.

-The four things judges look for when assessing pieces for Guild Marks is excellence in design, materials, craftsmanship and function.
+The four things judges look for when assessing pieces for Guild Marks is excellence in:

 We guide our students through the design process, nurture their own style and help them produce sophisticated work that is exceptional and well-considered.

 If you still feel you just want to learn purely how to make, that’s okay.
 With over 3000 hours per year potentially available at the bench, there is still plenty of time to just make.

 We are passionate about good design and so are the clients!

 We’ll prepare you for life after the course